 Every scholarship is tailored to a specific program or aim.
 Some scholarships, for example, offer financial assistance to underserved and underrepresented communities and groups (i.e., Indigenous student scholarships).

-There are also tons of other scholarships available, some more unique than others, that can help with tuition expenses and reduce your student loans.
+Whether you’re shooting for the Ivy League or pursuing your education at a local college, there are tons of other scholarships available.
+Some are more unique than others, which can help with tuition expenses and reduce your student loans.

 For this question, you should discuss your interests, work, and accomplishments that relate to academia.
 For example, you can describe your academic interests and projects that you are currently involved in or have completed.